sungminchang/nightwatch-extra/README.md

 ### Web test

-For either desktop web or mobile web, please refer to [this page](docs/web.md).
+For desktop and mobile web test, please refer to [this page](docs/web.md).

 ### iOS app test